mikezamayias/healpen/README.md

 ## Built With

 - [Flutter](https://flutter.dev/) - The UI framework used
+- [Riverpod](https://riverpod.dev/) - The state management library used
 - [Firebase](https://firebase.google.com/) - The backend service used
 - [Google Natural Language API](https://cloud.google.com/natural-language) - The API used for sentiment analysis
 - [Rive](https://rive.app/) - The animation software used